OS-joaocastilho/OpenCompose/README.md

-# OpenCompose Chrome Extension
+# OpenCompose Chromium Extension

-**OpenCompose** is a simple yet powerful Chrome extension designed to enhance productivity by incorporating any language model (LLM) into your browser.
+**OpenCompose** is a simple yet powerful Chromium extension designed to enhance productivity by incorporating any language model (LLM) into your browser.
 It provides a seamless way to generate, insert, and manage text directly within web applications.

 ---